UCBC is the first cancer center in Georgia to offer Theranostics treatment outside of a hospital setting.

 What is Theranostics?

-Theranostics combines diagnostic imagery to visualize tumors with the therapy to treat them, promoting patient-centered care and offering more personalized treatment.
+Theranostics is a personalized approach to treating cancer, using both diagnosis (imaging) and therapy tools as part of the treatment.
 Custom Theranostic treatment plans can be devised that are unique to each individual, ensuring that the most effective treatment is administered at the right time.

 LUTATHERA® (lutetium Lu 177 dotatate) is a prescription medicine used to treat adults with a type of cancer known as gastroenteropancreatic neuroendocrine tumors (GEP-NETs) that are positive for the hormone receptor somatostatin, including GEP-NETs in the foregut, midgut, and hindgut.

 Xofigo® (radium Ra 223 dichloride) injection is used to treat prostate cancer that no longer responds to hormonal or surgical treatment that lowers testosterone.
 It is for men whose prostate cancer has spread to the bone with symptoms but not to other parts of the body.